marofmar/EconMA_2020SS/100days_of_Economics_toddler.md

 #### Day 14: April 16 2020 Thur
 * Behavioral Economics Zoom online class, learned about Market Game which has two proposers and one responder.
 This game can be analyzed with FS model.
-* Econometrics (Undergrad) Zoom online class, today, finally I really understand what maximum likelihood is....
-Happy!
+* Econometrics (Undergrad) Zoom online class, today, finally I really understand what maximum likelihood is.
+Before, I could not be able to explain the difference between probability and maximum likelihood.
+To be honest, I mixed two different terms indicating the same thing.
+I should study more and more and more.